 A high-signal read built around programming, graphics, simulation, ai.
-It feels current because it aligns with read, 2026, excerpt, yet timeless because it focuses on fundamentals.
+It feels current because it aligns with read, trailer, april, yet timeless because it focuses on fundamentals.

 What you’ll learn